The Liberating Structures Fieldbook: Flipping the Script on Meetings, Planning and Progress

 Suddenly, ambitious leaders began inviting me to join them.
 I was no longer just working on business strategies or preventing the spread of superbugs.
 I was in the room, cohosting with people who were building a more civil society, transforming the mental health system, and cultivating innovation among scientists.
 Together, we used LS to liberate creativity in agile teams and flip classrooms toward more self-authoring learning communities.

 What I experienced was simply too important to keep to myself.
-In countless settings and cultures, I watched as LS enabled higher-ordergoals to take shape in ways I never could have imagined.
+In countless settings and cultures, I watched as LS enabled higher-order goals to take shape in ways I never could have imagined.
 This book needed to be written so we could take another crack at making LS accessible and more powerful for everyone, every day.

 Photo: David Gasser